zackbatist/open-archaeo/README.md

 - L-P Archaeology / ArkScan / [GitHub](https://github.com/lparchaeology/ArkScan) - A simple gui app to simplify scanning single context plans
 - L-P Archaeology / ARK1 / [GitHub](https://github.com/lparchaeology/ARK1) - The ARK v1.1.2 Stable Release.
 ARK (The Archaeological Recording Kit) is a web-based ‘toolkit’ for the collection, storage and dissemination of archaeological data.
 It includes data-editing, data-creation, data-viewing and data-sharing tools, all of which are delivered using a web-based front-end.
 - L-P Archaeology / Ark2 / [GitHub](https://github.com/lparchaeology/ARK1) - ARK (The Archaeological Recording Kit) 2.0 Development Repository.
 ARK (The Archaeological Recording Kit) is a web-based ‘toolkit’ for the collection, storage and dissemination of archaeological data.
 It includes data-editing, data-creation, data-viewing and data-sharing tools, all of which are delivered using a web-based front-end.
+- fradeve / ark-addons / [GitHub](https://github.com/fradeve/ark-addons) - This is a Django project to obtain statistical information from an [ARK](http://ark.lparchaeology.com) (Archaeological Recording Kit) project.
+It is aimed to mine data from archaeological databases and create customizable visualizations, querying both text and geographical data.
+- emeeks / orbis_stanford / [GitHub](https://github.com/emeeks/orbis_stanford) - The code that is used in ORBIS: The Stanford Geospatial Network Model of the Roman World
+- emeeks / orbis_v2 / [GitHub](https://github.com/emeeks/orbis_v2) - This is a pure D3.js version of ORBIS ( <http://orbis.stanford.edu> ) that introduces several new features.

 ### R Packages